15.8 C

 • Related Lens Specifications: Focal length, aperture size, lens optical design.

 • Explanation: Longer focal lengths and larger apertures can increase the ‘creaminess’ by creating a shallower depth of field.
-The lens’s optical design, including using specific types of glass and element arrangements, also affects this quality.
+The lens’s optical design, including the use of specific types of glass and the arrangement of elements, also affects this quality.

 Color Rendering